Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Glassy heat capacity and its physical origin

-\textit{Glassy heat capacity and its origin} -- In Fig.~\ref{fig:1}, we report the experimental results for the heat capacity $C(T)$ of Ru$_2$Sn$_{3}$ and other NCL materials divided by $T^3$.
+In Fig.~\ref{fig:1}(a), we report the experimental results for the heat capacity $C(T)$ of Ru$_2$Sn$_{3}$ and other NCL materials divided by $T^3$.
 More details on the synthesis and characterization of the materials can be found in the Supplementary Material (SM).
+We stress that x-ray diffraction analysis and Rietveld refinements (see SM) confirm that our Ru$_2$Sn$_3$ samples are fully crystalline and that disorder effects are negligible.
+The characteristic chimney--ladder crystal structure of Ru$_2$Sn$_3$ is shown in the inset of Fig.~\ref{fig:1}(b), viewed along different crystallographic axes, highlighting the sublattice arrangement along the $c$-axis.

-First, all the NCL materials exhibit an upturn of $C/T^3$ at low temperatures, which is due to the Sommerfeld electronic contribution $C_{\text{el}}= \gamma T$ \cite{kittel2018introduction}.
-We notice that the upturn in the experimental data for vitreous silica (SiO$_2$) is not of the same nature, since this glass is a good insulator, but rather a manifestation of two-level states typical of amorphous solids \cite{doi:10.1142/q0371}.
+We observe that all the NCL materials exhibit an upturn of $C/T^3$ at low temperatures, which is due to the Sommerfeld electronic contribution $C_{\text{el}}= \gamma T$ \cite{kittel2018introduction}.
+We notice that the upturn in the experimental data for vitreous silica (SiO$_2$) is not of the same nature, since this glass is a good insulator, but rather a manifestation of two-level states (TLS) typical of amorphous solids \cite{doi:10.1142/q0371}.
 More importantly, all the compounds reveal a clear excess peak over the Debye law ($C_{\text{Debye}}\propto T^3$), strongly resembling the boson peak anomalies seen in amorphous compounds \cite{doi:10.1142/q0371}.
-The location of this peak varies with the chemical composition of the compound in a range between $8$ K and $14$ K, and it is compatible with that of SiO$_2$, a prototypical amorphous solid (displayed for comparison in Fig.~\ref{fig:1}).
-In contrast, ideal crystalline metals, such as copper and tungsten (displayed for comparison in Fig.~\ref{fig:1}), show perfect agreement with Debye's law in the same temperature range.
-In the SM, following the original analyses in \cite{PhysRevB.99.024301,krivchikov2022role,Miyazaki}, we show that by normalizing the data to the intensity and the position of the peak, all the data exhibiting a peak collapse onto a universal curve that shows significant deviations only at large temperatures, suggesting the universal character of this boson-peak-like feature.
-Finally, in the SM, we perform a low-temperature analysis of the data using the common fitting function $C(T)=a T+ b T^3$.
-For the two Ru$_2$Sn$_3$ samples, we find respectively $a=[2.35,3.73]$ $10^{-4}$ J/K$^2$ mol-atom and $b=[1.72,0.716]$ $10^{-4}$ J/K$^4$ mol-atom.
+The location of this peak varies with the chemical composition of the compound in a range between $8$ K and $14$ K, and it is compatible with that of SiO$_2$, a prototypical amorphous solid (displayed for comparison in Fig.~\ref{fig:1}(a)).